baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 [@Fig:results-tracker-data-initial] further plots the observed data types against the trackers they were sent to, highlighting that some trackers are only active on one platform and others transmit different types of data depending on the platform.
 For example, we saw Facebook receiving significantly fewer data types on iOS compared to Android.
 Conversely, Google Firebase received more data types on iOS.
 From this data, we can also infer that some trackers are more common on one platform.
 For example, we observed significantly more transmissions to AdColony on Android compared to iOS, while it is the other way around for ioam.de and ironSource.

-![Prevalence of cookies by various companies and which category that can be attributed to (across all runs) according to [@kwakmanOpenCookieDatabase2022].
+![Prevalence of cookies by various companies and which category they can be attributed to (across all runs) according to [@kwakmanOpenCookieDatabase2022].
 Each point represents the number of times a cookie by the company in the respective row and belonging to the category in the respective column was set by an app to a different value, with the size of the point indicating how often the cookie was set.
 The points are coloured according the apps' platform.](../graphs/cookies.pdf){#fig:results-cookies}

 Finally, we also analysed the cookies that were set in the requests against the Open Cookie Database.
 The results are shown in [@Fig:results-cookies].
 We only observed cookies from the *Analytics* and *Marketing* categories but none from the *Functional* and *Preferences* categories.
 Most cookies we saw were marketing cookies.
 We saw a more diverse set of companies setting cookies on Android than on iOS.
 Once again, Google was the most prevalent company on both platforms.